The Lost Tracks of Danzig: Pre-Danzig recordings

 This track, credited on the soundtrack of the film Less than Zero to Glenn Danzig and the Power and Fury Orchestra, is essentially the earliest released Danzig track.
-Bassist Eerie Von did not like how Rick Rubin instructed him to play bass for the song, so the duties were handed over to a session musician.
+Bassist Eerie Von did not like how Rick Rubin instructed him to play bass for the song, so the duties were handed over to longtime Rubin associate George Drakoukias.
 Danzig has said in interviews this track was meant for a female vocalist; he only reluctantly performed for the final version because the record's producers liked his vocals on the demo he had provided them.